 Do you want to help make a difference in building America’s infrastructure?

 Since 1953, Miller Pipeline has been a leader in building and maintaining America’s infrastructure as a premier underground pipeline construction and repair contractor.
-Our workforce is made up of highly trained and skilled employees totaling over 3,500 with office locations in 20 states.
+Our workforce is made up of highly trained and skilled employees totaling 3,500+ with office locations in over 20 states.
 While continually investing in gas infrastructure programs, Miller Pipeline’s revenues have continued to grow year over year.
-Do you want to learn more about what we do?
-Click Who We Are or Frequently Asked Questions.

 At Miller Pipeline you will gain:

-- A team-oriented atmosphere centered around our core values of Safety, Quality, Commitment, and Reputation (Our Core Values);
+- A team-oriented atmosphere centered around our core values of Safety, Quality, Commitment, and Reputation;

 - On-the-job work and safety training;